csci110/csci110.github.io/1_StrangerHunt.md

 Let's import this class definition into our strangerHunt.js file.

-- [ ] Modify the first line of your code to add the `Sprite` class to the list of *arguments* in the `import` method like this:
+- [ ] Modify the first line of your code to add the `Sprite` class to the list of modules in the `import` directive like this:

 ```javascript
 import {game, Sprite} from "./sgc/sgc.js";
 ```

-An *argument* of a method is the value passed to that method by putting it in parentheses after the method name.
-For more about arguments see https://www.w3schools.com/js/js_function_parameters.asp .

 ## Creating an Object from a Class definition